DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-eD-Es/README.md

 Spanish Colemak locale layout variants
 --------------------------------------
 For Spanish/Latin locale Colemak, at the least we need the letters áéíóú and ñ easily accessible.
+- Actually, ñ isn't all that commmon so if you're adventurous you might use a Compose key to produce it.
+- In this case, composing `nn` to ñ may feel like one key stroke too many and you can make `n` plus Compose produce ñ.
+- Another neat trick for Spanish is making !/? plus Compose produce ¡/¿.

 There are two main solutions, depending on your preferences:
 - **Cmk-eD-EsLat**: This is good both for Spanish and other languages, using dead keys on brackets for the main accents.
 <br>